-In order to preserve the remaining wildlife dispersal areas, tap the tourism potential, mitigate impacts of livestock incursion in NNP and Human Wildlife Conflict, the NNP management supported Naretunoi Community Conservancy (Figure 28) formation process by conducting a feasibility study for the conservancy in 2016.
+In order to preserve the remaining wildlife dispersal areas, tap the tourism potential, mitigate impacts of livestock incursion in NNP and Human Wildlife Conflict, the NNP management supported Naretunoi Community Conservancy (Figure 30) formation process by conducting a feasibility study for the conservancy in 2016.
 Based on the recommendations of this study, the conservancy was registered by both KWS and Kenya Wildlife Conservancies Association (KWCA).

-Thus to ensure that the conservancy is functional and achieves the objectives for which it was established (wildlife tourism and livestock production), KWS will collaborate with the Conservancy in establishing cultural tourism products, capacity building for its Conservancy Board in conservancy administration and governance, and paramilitary training for community scouts.
-In addition, the conservancy will be assisted in developing a comprehensive Conservancy Management Plan as required by the Wildlife Conservation and Management Act, 2013.
+Thus to ensure that the conservancy is viable and functional, and achieves the objectives for which it was established (wildlife tourism and livestock production), KWS will collaborate with the Conservancy in establishing cultural tourism products, capacity building for its Conservancy Board in conservancy administration and governance, and paramilitary training for community scouts.
+In addition, the conservancy will be assisted in developing a comprehensive Conservancy Management Plan41 as required by the Wildlife Conservation and Management Act, 2013.
+Further, KWS will work with the conservancy in identifying and mapping the dispersal area and its land owners.
+These land owners will be consulted with an aim of establishing a viable conservancy.